DEVSENSE/phptools-docs/docs/vs/Testing/test-explorer.md

 ![Visual Studio Test Explorer](imgs/testexplorer.png "Test Explorer with PHPUnit test cases.")

-The window lists all the available tests suites by looking in `phpunit.xml` and `phpunit.xml.dist` configuration files within all the opened projects.
+The window lists all the available test suites by looking at `phpunit.xml` and `phpunit.xml.dist` configuration files within all the opened projects.